jtpack/Blue-and-Pink-Synth-Editor/README.md

   - `python -m build`
 - Install the newly-built wheel into the virtual environment
   - `python -m installer <Full absolute path to the .whl file that was just built>`
-    - example: `python -m installer C:\Users\jtpack\Blue-and-Pink-Synth-Editor\python-rtmidi\dist\python_rtmidi-1.6.0-cp313-cp313-win_amd64.whl`
+    - example: `python -m installer C:\Users\your-username\Blue-and-Pink-Synth-Editor\python-rtmidi\dist\python_rtmidi-1.6.0-cp313-cp313-win_amd64.whl`
-      - Replace `jtpack` with your own username, and replace the actual filename with the one that you created, as it may have a newer version in its name
+      - _Replace the actual filename with the one that you created, as it may have a newer version in its name_

 ## 5. Install Blue-and-Pink-Synth-Editor in the virtual environment as an editable package
 - `cd ~/Blue-and-Pink-Synth-Editor`